shivangp76/sioyek/docs/commands/select_ruler_text.md

 for_commands:

 doc_body:
 Select the current line highlighted by ruler, you can use the up and down movement commands to move the selection and @command(toggle_line_select_cursor) to toggle between begin and end of the selection.
-Exit the selection mode by pressing escape.
+Exit the selection mode by pressing escape (this is similar to vim's visual line mode).